 With the Chase Sapphire Preferred, for instance, you’ll get 25% more value if you redeem your points for travel through Chase.
 But depending on how savvy you are, you may be able to get even more value by transferring your points to a partner rewards program and redeeming them there.

 Where general travel credit cards may fall short is in the perks department.
-Some premium credit cards like the Chase Sapphire Reserve offer annual travel credits, airport lounge access, and more, but you’ll have to pay a steep annual fee to get them.
+Some premium credit cards, such as the Chase Sapphire Reserve, offer annual travel credits, airport lounge access, and more, but you’ll have to pay a steep annual fee to get them.

 Most general travel credit cards won’t offer you elite hotel status, free checked bags, or other benefits that are specific to a hotel or airline brand.

 Airline credit cards are co-branded with a single airline and typically offer rewards and perks with that airline’s frequent flyer program.